Old Bailey: Civic role

-The court house originated as part of the City of London's borough judicial system, and it remains so.
-The Recorder and the Common Serjeant are City officers, and the Recorder is a member of the Common Council because he is also a member of the Court of Aldermen.
+The court house originated as part of the City of London judicial system, and it remains so.
+The Recorder and the Common Serjeant are city officers, and the Recorder is a member of the Common Council because he is also a member of the Court of Aldermen.
 The city's sheriffs and the Lord Mayor are justices there, but their jurisdiction is now nominal.
 The sheriffs are resident with the senior judges in the complex.
-In Court 1 are benches set aside for the committee of Bridge House Estates, the owner of the building.
+Court 1 has benches set aside for the committee of City Bridge Foundation, the owner of the building.

 In popular culture

 The Old Bailey has been mentioned and featured in numerous fictional works including film, video games and literature.
 Notable examples include V for Vendetta and its film adaptation, in which the title character demolishes it to gain the public's attention, and Justice League and its director's cut, in which Wonder Woman foils a terrorist bomb plot.
-In Agatha Christie's play, Witness for the Prosecution, the murder trial of Leonard Vole is held at the Old Bailey.
-It is also a central location in The Great Ace Attorney: Adventures and its sequel The Great Ace Attorney 2: Resolve, where many of the trials in the games' plot take place.
-Rumpole of the Bailey is a British television series created and written by the British writer and barrister John Mortimer.
-Horace Rumpole, is an elderly London barrister who defends a broad variety of clients, often underdogs.
+In Agatha Christie's play Witness for the Prosecution, the murder trial of Leonard Vole is held at the Old Bailey.
+It is also a central location in The Great Ace Attorney: Adventures and its sequel, The Great Ace Attorney 2: Resolve, in which many of the trials in the games' plot take place.
+Rumpole of the Bailey is a British television series created and written by the British writer and barrister John Mortimer, in which Horace Rumpole, an elderly London barrister, defends a broad variety of clients, often underdogs.
 In The Pirates of Penzance, upon defeating the police, the pirates declare that "No pirate band will take its stand / At the Central Criminal Court."